MP2E/kexplus/README.md

 # KexPlus Engine

-This is MP2E's development branch of Doom64EX!
-It is mostly the same as upstream, but with a strong focus on cross compatibility
+This is the cross platform development branch of Doom64EX.
+It is mostly the same as upstream, but with a strong focus on cross compatibility.

-C++ rewrite planned for 3.0 release, check TODO for more info
+SDL2 is also available by passing -DUSE_SDL2=True as an argument to cmake.

+Managed by Kaiser, dotfloat, and MP2E